-Psychoeducational programming will address a variety of relevant topics including addressing how racism exists in systems (education, criminal justice) as well as how we can best equip ourselves to do the work of anti-racism in a way that is sustainable and impactful.
+This program encourages intentional anti-racism work through a multifaceted approach anchored in mindfulness, education, and action.
+Mindful Anti-racism is rooted in the work of many including Ruth King, author of Mindful of Race.
+Psychoeducational programming will address a variety of relevant topics such as how racism is ingrained in systems (education, criminal justice) as well as how we can best equip ourselves to do the work of anti-racism in a way that is sustainable and impactful.
 Educational components will address both theory and practice.
-All work will be rooted in self-inquiry, mindfulness practices, and embodied movement.
-Taught by Dr. Danielle Rousseau and Dr. Kelsey Evans-Amalu.
+Participants will build connection and engage in discussion as part of weekly breakout session.
+All work will be rooted in self-inquiry, mindfulness practices, embodied movement, and trauma-informed action.

-We ask for a registration fee of $20.
+Registration fee of $20.
 We encourage participants to make an additional donation to support this program, if you are able.
-Suggested donation: $60-140 (or $10-20 per session, including the registration fee), more if you can, less if you can't.
-Cost should not be a deterrent!
-Participants must also obtain the required reading Mindful of Race by Ruth King.
+Suggested donation of $40-$100.
+More if you can, less if you can't.
+Cost should not be a deterrent.